nicholas-balcolm/cypress-example-docker-build/README.md

 1. run the example tests in the docker build using `run-tests.sh`
 2. extract the test-results.tar.gz
 3. view the videos, images and XML output of the tests

+Note: this POC was run on a mac.
+Modifications may be needed for other platforms.

 ## More info
 - [Forked from this example](https://github.com/cypress-io/cypress-example-docker-compose)